tbidne/shrun/README.md

 Note: Both the commands' `stdout` and `stderr` are treated the same, logged with the same formatting.
 This is because many shell programs perform redirection like `echo ... >&2` (i.e. redirect `stdout` to `stderr`).
 Not only does this mean we need to take both if we do not want to skip any output, but it also means it does not make sense to try to differentiate the two anymore, as that information has been lost.

 Practically speaking, this does not have much effect, just that if a command dies while `--cmd-log` is enabled, then the final `[Error] ...` output may not have the most relevant information.
-See [File-Logging](#file-logging) for details on investigating command failure.
+See [File Log](#file-log) for details on investigating command failure.

 ### File Log